 First, add lashings of overdrive to your sound via a decent, mid-rich pedal.
 Don’t be tempted to turn the treble down on your amp or pedals - set it at around six to eight, no lower.

-Now keep the guitar’s volume up full, but knock the bridge pickup tone control down to about half or lower.
-Now it should sound much more like a humbucker.
+Now keep the guitar’s volume up full, but knock the bridge pickup (opens in new tab) tone control down to about half or lower.
+Now it should sound more like a humbucker's character.